||Job Title: Teacher Aide

 2. Provide children with opportunities to develop self-help skills.
 Family style feeding is required.

 3. Promote interaction with other children, encouraging use of words.

-children’s behavior and explain why to children.
+4. Set reasonable and appropriate limits and rules for children’s behavior and explain why to the children.

 5. Inform, remind and assist children in learning appropriate behavior.

 1. Provide opportunity for children to solve problems on their own.